Start a conversation

 Day 1: Cusco – Soraypampa – Humantay Lake – Soyroccocha

-At 5am, we will pick you up from your hotel and drive in our private van for 3.5 hours to Soraypampa.
-Along the way you will take in some beautiful views of villages, Iscuchaca, Limatambo, valleys and the spectacular Salkantay snow-capped mountain.
-At the Soraypampa trailhead we fuel up with a hot breakfast prepared by our chef while enjoying views of Humantay (5,900m/19,356ft) and Salkantay (6,217m/20,396ft) mountain glaciers.
-Then, we begin our trek with a 2.5 hour hike up to see the turquoise Humantay Lake.
-We continue with a gentle ascent for 1.5 hours to Salkantay Pampa where our trekking chefs have our delicious lunch waiting in front of the beautiful glacier.
-After lunch, we have a one hour uphill of switchbacks to arrive at our first campsite at Soroccocha located at the foot of the great Salkantay Mountain.
-Then, you can relax with a coffee or hot chocolate while enjoying the amazing views.
-Your tents will already be set up, so you can settle in before dinner.
+Pick up from your hotel and drive in our private van for 3.5 hours to Soraypampa.
+Take in some beautiful villages like Iscuchaca qne Limatambo, see valleys and the spectacular Salkantay mountain.
+At the Soraypampa trailhead enjoy a hot breakfast prepared by our chef, enjoying the views of Humantay (5,900m/19,356ft) and Salkantay (6,217m/20,396ft) glaciers.
+Begin the trek with a 2.5 hour hike to see the turquoise Humantay Lake.
+Continue with a gentle ascent for 1.5 hours to Salkantay Pampa where our chef has a delicious lunch waiting in front of the beautiful glacier.
+After lunch, have a an uphill hike before arriving at our first campsite, Soroccocha located at the foot of the great Salkantay Mountain.
+Relax with a coffee or hot chocolate while enjoying the amazing views.
+Your tents will already be set up, ready for you to settle in before dinner.

 • Meals: Breakfast – Lunch – Afternoon Tea Time – Dinner